Media Quality and Network Connectivity Performance in Microsoft Teams

 Here are some high level recommendations to follow for assessing network performance:

-You should assess your internal network as well as the connections to Office 365.
+You should assess your internal network and the connections to Microsoft 365 or Office 365.

 You should assess and gather data for all of your networks over a long period of time.
 We recommend for you to perform your testing of network performance for a minimum of a week, so that you can see usage patterns for all business days and hours.
 This will show you peak times.

 You should take multiple samples of network performance measurements.
 We recommend taking a measurement every 10 minutes from a company site during the entire period of time you are gathering data.
-For comparing the Skype for Business Online network performance requirements, take the 90th percentile measurement value from this sample data set.
+For comparing the Microsoft Teams network performance requirements, take the 90th percentile measurement value from this sample data set.

 You should continuously assess the network's performance.
 Network utilization varies over time due to usage pattern changes, new enterprise-based applications that use a large amount of bandwidth, and changes to your organizational or physical company locations.
 It is important for you to continuously monitor your network performance against these network performance requirements and targets/thresholds and make timely adjustments to ensure the most optimal Real-Time media quality.